samdejong86/tektronix-oscilloscope-daq/README.md

   There is a ROOT script included for displaying the waveforms (draw.C).
 To use it, run .x draw.C("tek.root", ch, ev) at the ROOT prompt. ch is the channel number, ev is the event number.

+  While running, the software produces temporary files named <filename>_<n>.root, each containing some number of entries (set by the tekdaq -r command).
+If the software closes without crashing, these are merged into <filename>.root and deleted.

   ## Acknowledgements